yuhaoli-academic/yuhaoli-academic.github.io/index.md

 Hi!
 Welcome to my website.
 I am a Ph.D. candidate in economics at [Universidad Carlos III de Madrid (UC3M)](http://economics.uc3m.es/).
 My interest area lies in econometrics.
 At this moment, I am applying point process to Labour and Health Economics.

-I will be on the job market and available for interviews at the 2018 EEA-ESWM European Job Market in Naples, the 2018 SAEe in Madrid and the 2019 AEA-ASSA Annual Meeting in Atlanta.
+I am on the job market and will be available for interviews at the 2018 EEA-ESWM European Job Market in Naples, the 2018 SAEe in Madrid and the 2019 AEA-ASSA Annual Meeting in Atlanta.

 ## Contact